swavyxltd/mos-live/docs/BILLING_EXPLANATION.md

 # Automatic Billing System Explanation

-## How Organizations Get Billed Automatically via Stripe
+## How Organisations Get Billed Automatically via Stripe

-This document explains how the automatic billing system works for organizations in Madrasah OS.
+This document explains how the automatic billing system works for organisations in Madrasah OS.

 ---